sonalita/djtut/README.md

  - Learn how to make a base page template and include blocks from html fragments.2

 ## Adding detail page (#06-detail-page)
- - learned how to add a detaul page, including generating a url from the master html.
+ - learned how to add a detail page, including generating a url from the master html.
  - Add a new URL route
  - Add a new details view
- - Add a the page_detail template
+ - Add a the page_detail templates
- - Learned about `uv run manage.py collectstatics` for deploying to a real server.a
+ - Learned about `uv run manage.py collectstatics` for deploying to a real server

+## Adding Django forms
+ - Add new post icon button and  form, with button only visible to logged in user.
+ - Add edit post icon button and form, with button only visible to logged in user.